karpathy/karpathy.github.io/_posts/2015-03-30-breaking-convnets.markdown

 ### Fooling a Linear Classifier on ImageNet

+As I mentioned before (and as described in more detail in [Goodfellow et al.](http://arxiv.org/abs/1412.6572)), it is the use of linear functions that makes our models susceptible for an attack.
 ConvNets, of course, do not express a linear function from images to class scores; They are a complex Deep Learning model that expresses a highly non-linear function.
 However, the components that make up a ConvNet *are* linear: Convolution of a filter with its input is a linear operation (we are sliding a filter through the input and computing dot products - a linear operation), and matrix multiplications are also a linear function.

 So here's a fun experiment we'll do.
 Lets forget about ConvNets - they are a distracting overkill as far as the core flaw goes.
-Instead, lets break a linear classifier and lets also keep with the theme of breaking models on images because they are fun to look at.
+Instead, lets fool a linear classifier and lets also keep with the theme of breaking models on images because they are fun to look at.

 Here is the setup:

 - Take 1.2 million images in ImageNet
 - Resize them to 64x64 (full-sized images would train longer)